VinaLx/VinaLx.github.io/_posts/2018-11-27-adjoint-functor.md

 Note: if we reverse the order of left and right adjoint (left is floor, right is ceiling), then the equation $$ \lfloor x \rfloor \le y \Leftrightarrow x \le y $$ doesn't always hold (e.g. x = 1.5, y = 1), so does the right adjoint one.

-And the property of universal morphisms also express the similar,
+Unsurprisingly, the property of universal morphisms also express the similar idea.

 For left adjoint (ceiling), it says: for every real number $$ x $$ whose ceiling is less than or equal to an integer $$ y $$, itself is less than or equal to $$ y $$('s real number form)